BMG-Esports/gjallarhorn/README.md

 ![The Casters card](images/gjallarcasters.png)

-You can enter up to four different casters, with text boxes for their name, Twitter/X accounts, and pronouns.
+You can enter up to four different casters, with text boxes for their name, social media accounts, and pronouns.

 ### Game